alexeidoell/networking_concepts/readme.txt

 $ ./udp_proxy <hostname> <port>
 $ ./tcp_client <hostname> <port>

-E.g. "./tcp_proxy tux7 34920" would connect the tcp proxy to a server being
+E.g. "./tcp_proxy tux7 34920" would connect the TCP proxy to a server being
 hosted on tux7 on port 34920.

 In the client, a line will be sent to the proxy/server that the client is connected to when a newline is inputted.
 If the line is empty except for the newline, the client will close.
-When connecting to the UDP server/proxy, ensure that you do not send more than 255 characters, as that is the max message length that they can handle.

-The servers and proxies cannot be closed through user input and will continue to run until forcefully closed e.g. the processes are sent a sigkill.
+The servers and proxies cannot be closed through user input and will continue to run until an error occurs or they are forcefully closed e.g. the processes are sent a sigkill.